Credible Academic Sources

-Two types of sources Primary and Secondary.
-A primary source is main primary source this can be raw data, records and key facts.
+Two types of sources: Primary and Secondary.
+A primary source is the main source of evidence.
+This can be raw data, records and key facts.
 A secondary source draws on the primary data and analyses it.

 Key questions to ask when evaluating source material

 Is there evidence?
 Where is it from?
 Sourced?